|Irvine is made up of the following areas:

 Rancho San Joaquin

 Fill out your "wish list" on

-this form, and if I can help you, I'll set up a special "properties" web
+and if I can help you, I'll set up a special "properties" web

 page for you, free of charge.

 All available homes that meet your criteria will be posted onto your web page.
 I